bparmentier/www/posts/markdown-linebreaks.md

 Violets are blue
 ```

-It will render two paragraphs.
+It will render two paragraphs:

+> Roses are red
+>
+> Violets are blue

 The thing is to put two blank spaces at the end of the first line: